Abhishek4848/Datasets/README.md

 # Datasets
-A spam repository for datasets and misc data
+A spam repository for datasets and misc. data